shearerp/shearerp.github.io/_posts/2021-10-25-maximum-subarray-problem.md

 # The Maximum Subarray Problem & Kadane's Algorithm: a Mathematician's Perspective

 The *maximum subarray problem* is a famous computer science problem with a delightful $$O(n)$$ dynamic programming solution known as *Kadane's algorithm.* It's one of those algorithms where the steps are very easy to follow, but the reason those steps work is a bit harder to understand.
-There are many blog posts that explain the algorithm, but none of the ones I found quite worked for me.
-After thinking about it on and off for a few days, I came up with the explanation I'll be sharing here.
+There are many blog posts that explain the algorithm, but none of the ones I found convinced me that the algorithm was *correct*.
+After thinking about it on and off for a few days, I derived the algorithm and proved its correctness with the argument I'll be sharing here.

 **Maximum subarray problem:** given an array $$[a_1, a_2, \ldots, a_n]$$, find the largest possible sum that a contiguous subarray $$[a_{i+1}, \ldots, a_j]$$ can have.
 Writing the sum as $$s_{ij} = \sum_{k = i+1}^j a_k$$, we can write the problem as